Chaos Engineering: the history, principles, and practice

 Then, you design the smallest possible experiment to test it in your system.

 Finally, you measure the impact of the failure at each step, looking for signs of success or failure.
-When the experiment completes, you should have a better understanding of your systems real-world behavior.
+When the experiment is over, you have a better understanding of your system's real-world behavior.

-Chaos Engineering is also practiced within the (traditionally very conservative) banking and finance, have caught on to Chaos Engineering, too.
+But more traditional industries, like banking and finance, have caught on to Chaos Engineering, too.
 For example, in 2014, the National Australia Bank migrated from physical infrastructure to Amazon Web Services and used Chaos Engineering to dramatically reduce incident counts.

 It's helpful to think of a vaccine or a flu shot where you inject yourself with a small amount of a potentially harmful foreign body in order to prevent illness.
 Chaos Engineering is a tool we use to build such an immunity in our technical systems by injecting harm (like latency, CPU failure, or network black holes) in order to find and mitigate potential weaknesses.

-These experiments have the added benefit of helping our team build muscle memory in resolving outages, akin to a fire drill (or changing a flat tire in the Netflix analogy).
-By breaking things on purpose we are able to identify unknown issues that could impact our systems and customers.
+These experiments have the added benefit of helping teams build muscle memory in resolving outages, akin to a fire drill (or changing a flat tire, in the Netflix analogy).
+By breaking things on purpose we surface unknown issues that could impact our systems and customers.